User experience is one of today’s hottest topics.

 The Google Seller Ratings extension displays stars under the URL on your ads – and increases CTR by 10% on average.

-Rich Snippet Stars show up in organic search traffic and look like this:
+Rich Snippet Stars also show up in organic search traffic.

 Displaying star ratings in your organic listing or Google Ads improves user experience and helps searchers find what they’re looking for — faster — by providing more information earlier in the journey.